 Any sensitive information (such as your credit or debit card details or any information that is classed as sensitive or 'special category data') is encrypted and protected.
 All debit and credit card details are passed securely to our payment processing partner, according to the Payment Card Industry Security Standards.

 Our websites may contain links to other sites.
 While we try to link only to sites that share our high standards and respect for privacy, we are not responsible for the content or the privacy practices employed by other sites.
 Please be aware that advertisers or websites that have links on our site may collect personally identifiable information about you.
 This Privacy Notice does not cover the information practices of those websites or advertisers.

 It is possible to switch off cookies by setting your browser preferences.
 Turning cookies of may result in a loss of functionality when using our website.

 Transferring your information outside of the United Kingdom

-Review of this Policy
+Review of this notice